ThermIQ/thermiq_mqtt-ha/README.md

 - A running Mosquitto MQTT broker (server).
 If you have one already you can use it otherwise install Mosquitto broker from HA Add-On Store
 - The HA MQTT Integration added in "Devices/Services" and properly configured for the above broker.
 - ThermIQ-MQTT interface installed in your heatpump and properly configured to communicate over MQTT to the above broker

-I recommend using MQTT Explorer for analysis of the MQTT setup.

 - A couple of Lovelace plugins

 ## Quick start